bastion-dev/Bastion/src/docs/md/index.md

 ## Introduction

 Bastion is a Java-based library for testing HTTP APIs and endpoints.
-Developers can use Bastion to test any type of HTTP service but the library also provides in-built classes for testing JSON endpoints and validating JSON responses.
+Developers can use Bastion to test any type of HTTP service but the library also provides built-in classes for testing JSON endpoints and validating JSON responses.

 This reference manual explains all the features of the Bastion library and how to use them.
 For a more detailed description of each the Bastion API, please see the [Bastion JavaDocs](http://bastion.rocks/javadocs/index.html).